masoud-engineer/Automatic-CAN-based-Headlight-Control-System/README.md

 ---

-CANHacker V2.00.01
+# CANHacker V2.00.01

-CANHacker V2.00.01 used together with the CAN Diagnostic Node to:
+CANHacker V2.00.01 is used together with the CAN Diagnostic Node to:

-- Monitor CAN Bus communication.
+- Monitor CAN bus communication.
-- Transmit CAN diagnostic commands.
+- Transmit diagnostic commands.
 - Perform actuator tests.
 - Retrieve Diagnostic Trouble Codes.
 - Clear Diagnostic Trouble Codes.